Food Processing Technician (Optional Co-op)

 Program Curriculum Sequence

-The following is the anticipated sequence of the program for students beginning studies in the Fall of 2020.
+The following is the anticipated sequence of the program for students beginning studies in the Fall semester.
 Occasionally, minor program design changes do occur and students are notified of these changes by the Program Coordinator before they are implemented.

 Note 2: Students who successfully complete the required three levels in-school but are unsuccessful in completing the co-op requirements, may graduate from the Food Processing Technician certificate program without the co-op endorsement.
-Refer to Section 5.10 for more information.
+Refer to Co-operative Education for more information.

 Current Program Design